Configuration and Settings¶

 initial packets are just propagated.
 The two configuration variables parameters

-are responsible for specifying the initial wave-packets.
+and coefficients are responsible for specifying the initial wave-packets.

 Their values are interpreted as usual but let’s look at this important part